Renascence/LeetCode/README.md

 # LeetCode

-This is some solutions for leetcode online judge.
+This is some solutions for leetcode online judge with JavaScript.